mitre/caldera/docs/installation.rst

 ===========================

 The CALDERA server is installed on a single central server.
 It should be accessible over the network to all computers that are taking part in the emulated adversary operation.
-Both Windows and Linux are supported however installation on Windows requires extra installation steps.
+Both Windows and Linux are supported, however installation on Windows requires extra installation steps.

 Several options exist for installing the server.